-It looks like another lockdown is looming in the UK along with a weather shift, what better way to kill the time by kicking back with 12 must watch electronic music documentaries to get you through the days.
+With another lockdown looming in the UK along with a weather shift, what better way to kill the time by kicking back with 12 must watch electronic music documentaries to get you through the days.
 Kick back, grab a drink and turn it up.

 - I Was There When House Took Over the World – A documentary about the history of house music.
 Featuring Nile Rodgers, Marshall Jefferson, Honey Dijon, and many more.
 Nile Rodgers and more on how Disco’s death gave birth to the most iconic sound in dance.
 How social unrest and Chicago’s underground gay clubs led to a global dance movement.
 How young black entrepreneurs created a music empire that eventually topped UK charts.